AmazeeLabs/advagg/README.txt

         FileETag None
         # Enable expirations.
         ExpiresActive On
-        # Cache all aggregated js files for 52 weeks after access (A).
+        # Cache all aggregated css/js files for 52 weeks after access (A).
         ExpiresDefault A31449600
       </IfModule>